Forced contraception of women in Greenland: Investigations and reaction

 Mimi Karlsen (pictured in 2011), who argued the birth control campaign amounted to genocide.

 In 2017, Naja Lyberth was among the first people to publicly discuss the spiral campaign; she wrote on Facebook about her experiences.
 In 2022, the podcast Spiralkampagnen ("Spiral Campaign"), hosted by the Danish Broadcasting Corporation, uncovered the campaign's records.
 Following the podcast's release that year, politicians and human rights organisations began calling for investigations; the party Naleraq wrote legislation to investigate.
 On 2 June, the Inatsisartut (Greenlandic parliament) voted to demand that the Danish government investigate the history of the campaign.
 Later that year, the Danish and Greenlandic governments agreed to begin a two-year investigation.
 It seeks to document the background of the birth control campaign; its implementation, including Greenlandic government involvement; the reasons the campaign began and continued; and other fertility control programs through 1991.
 The investigation formally began in May 2023; it was scheduled for completion in May 2025, but investigators requested an extension until 31 January 2026.
 The investigators are all women from Greenland and Denmark.

+Aki-Matilda Høegh-Dam (pictured in 2026), who called the birth control campaign genocide.

 The Inuit Ataqatigiit Minister of Health, Mimi Karlsen, asked women affected by the fertility control program to call Tusaannga, a social services and support hotline.
 Aki-Matilda Høegh-Dam, a Siumut member of the Folketing (Danish parliament) called the campaign genocide.
 She stated that in the Danish desire to modernise Greenland, elevating the material conditions of its residents was too expensive, so the government instituted a program to commit genocide on the population.
 Danish lawyer Mads Pramming likened the case to the Little Danes experiment, a 1951 Danish operation that resettled 22 Greenlandic children in Denmark.
 Lyberth said in 2022 that the campaign stole her virginity, caused her pain, may have caused complications for her later in life, and continued to traumatise her into adulthood.
 According to Greenland's Human Rights Council, regulations regarding family life and privacy were violated.